lindleyw/testers/README.md

 Optional arguments to update are:

     -v                    Verbose mode
-    --count=10  How many releases to retrieve from MetaCPAN --distribution=Name   Specify a particular distribution to test --dist=Name           (abbreviation)
+    --count=10            How many releases to retrieve from MetaCPAN --distribution=Name   Specify a particular distribution to test --dist=Name           (abbreviation for --distribution)
-    --version=0.9         Which version of the above distribution to test --release=Name-0.9    Combine distribution and version into full release name --author=PREACTION    Specify an author
+    --version=0.9         Which version of the above distribution to test --release=Name-0.9    Combine distribution and version into
+                          full release name
+    --author=PREACTION    Specify an author
     --start_date=2017-01-01  Specify a starting date
     --end_date=2017-01-01 Specify an end date
     --perl_version=5.26.1 Specify one or more Perl versions to test each release
+    --force               Force testing even of releases
+                          already tested or queued
+    --notest              Do not enqueue any test jobs, just add releases to database

+Unless --distribution or --release is specified, only the latest versions of a given distribution will be retrieved.

 ---